OracularIS/mocaclient/docs/getting-started/getting-started-current.md

-# Get started with Smart Moca Client-Current
+# Get started with Smart MOCA Client-Current

 Guide for connecting to a server using the latest MOCA Client interface.

-## Download Smart Moca Client
+## Download Smart MOCA Client

 - Visit the [Smart IS](https://www.smart-is.com/what-we-do/smart-product/smart-is-moca-client/) website and navigate to **Our Products > MOCA Client.**